Genetic memory (psychology): Language

 Language, in the modern view, is considered to be only a partial product of genetic memory.
 The fact that humans can have languages is a property of the nervous system that is present at birth, and thus phylogenetic.
 However, perception of the particular set of phonemes specific to a native language only develops during ontogeny.
 There is no genetic predisposition towards the phonemic makeup of any single language.
 Children in a particular country are not genetically predisposed to speak the languages of that country, adding further weight to the assertion that genetic memory is not Lamarckian.

 Research

 Neuroscientific research on mice suggests that some experiences can influence subsequent generations.

 In a 2013 study, mice trained to fear a specific smell passed on their trained aversion to their descendants, which were then extremely sensitive and fearful of the same smell, even though they had never encountered it, nor been trained to fear it.

 Changes in brain structure were also found.
 The researchers concluded that "the experiences of a parent, even before conceiving, markedly influence both structure and function in the nervous system of subsequent generations".

-Scientists have identified genes and similar genetic mechanisms could be linked with phobias, anxiety, and post-traumatic stress disorders, as well as other neuropsychiatric disorders, in humans.
+Scientists have identified genes and similar genetic mechanisms that could be linked with phobias, anxiety, and post-traumatic stress disorders, as well as other neuropsychiatric disorders, in humans.

 A 2025 study of Syrian refugees found epigenetic signatures of violence and stress passed through generations, which is the first human evidence of this phenomenon previously documented only in animals.